CyCraft/blitzar/packages/docs/docs/blitz-table/index.md

 `<BlitzTable />` is a _**data table**_ component you can use with the same `schema` syntax of [BlitzForms](/blitz-form/) to define your columns.

-A schema array describes the columns/fields for:
+With a single "schema" you can generate:

-- the columns of the BlitzTable
+- the columns of the table
-- the fields per card when BlitzTable is in grid-view
+- the fields of the cards in grid-view
-- you can also show an editable BlitzForm in a dialog when clicking a row
+- an editable form in a dialog when clicking on a row

-Under the hood BlitzTable uses Quasar's QTable but applies custom logic to be able to use the BlitzForm `schema` syntax for columns and grid-cards.

 ### Basic Example